AndyTempel/unifi-protect-native/docs/ProtectApi.md

 - Error logging and throttling
 - CSRF token management

-The `options` parameter extends [Undici's RequestOptions](https://undici.nodejs.org/#/docs/api/Dispatcher.md?id=parameter-requestoptions), providing full control over the HTTP request.
+The `options` parameter mirrors the Fetch API's `RequestInit`, letting you override method, headers, and body while the client attaches the required cookies and
+CSRF protection.

 ###### Example